diksm8/MullvadScraper/README.md

 # MullvadScraper
-MullvadScraper to find accounts on mullvad.net VPN.
+Scraper made in python to find accounts on mullvad.net.
+The auth method can also be used for other csrf protected websites.